 Are you tired of customers putting their children in your laundry carts?
 Sick of teenagers damaging laundry carts with “Evel Knievel” stunts?
 Not only does this annoy other customers, it also poses a major danger and liability to these wannabe stuntmen and other customers in your laundromat.

-R&B Wire Products launched the Basket Inhibitor (100BSKINSRT) in order to deter potential basket sitters.
+R&B Wire Products launched the No-Ride Basket Device (100BSKINSRT) in order to deter potential basket sitters.
 This device is designed to make it extremely uncomfortable for someone to sit in the laundry cart, while not inhibiting the performance capabilities of the cart itself.
 The strong 9 gauge wire has a clean look with a white powder coated finish.
 This device fits all of our 100 series laundry carts and comes with hardware.

 If you have issues with basket sitters, this product is a must for your laundromat.
 Only available from R&B Wire Products – “The Leader in Laundry Carts”.